Meet our team of diverse and passionate therapists leading the way at Sol Health.

 All States

-Hi, I’m Amanda, a therapist in training at Sol Health.
+Hi, I’m Amanda, a Master's in Social Work student at Touro University.
 I’m passionate about creating a supportive, non-judgmental space where you can feel comfortable exploring your thoughts and emotions.
 I believe in meeting you where you’re at and using techniques like Motivational Interviewing to help you tap into your own inner wisdom and motivation for change.

 Hi, I’m Amy.
 My career in mental health began as a social worker and case manager, where I supported individuals of all ages and backgrounds.
 These experiences deepened my desire to understand people’s stories and provide support that fosters lasting healing and growth, which led me to pursue counseling.
-I hold a master’s degree in psychology and am completing a second in clinical mental health counseling.
+I hold a Master’s degree in Psychology and am completing a second Master's degree in Clinical Mental Health Counseling.

 Hi, I’m Ariana - a Licensed Associate Counselor and therapist-in-training with a master’s and Ed.S. degree from Seton Hall University.
 I specialize in support for Gen Z, LGBTQIA+ individuals, and emerging adults facing challenges like anxiety, burnout, life transitions, and identity questions.
 My sessions are structured yet conversational - I emphasize authenticity, humor, and empathy, blending evidence-based tools with space for emotional expression and reflection.